TRU-SPEC

-TRU-SPEC (owned by ATLANCO, formerly Atlanta Army Navy Company) is a United States brand of clothing consisting of uniforms and tactical equipment for military, law enforcement and public safety personnel.
-In addition to TRU-SPEC's on-duty gear and apparel, the company also manufactures various types of off-duty clothing.
+Tru-Spec is an American brand of clothing owned by Atlanco consisting of uniforms and tactical equipment for military, law enforcement and public safety personnel.
+In addition to Tru-spec's on-duty gear and apparel, the company also manufactures various types of off-duty clothing.

-ATLANCO
+Atlanco's offices are located in Marietta, Georgia.

-ATLANCO's offices are located in Marietta, Georgia.
+The website and possibly the company, had major issues as of 2023, that caused some to think the company was "defunct".
+Some also claimed the company moved to a new factory.

 History

 The Atlanta Army Navy Company was founded by the Zaglin family in 1950 as a military surplus retailer.
-It was renamed "ATLANCO" (an acronym for Atlanta Army Navy Company) in the late 1980s.
+It was renamed Atlanco (an acronym for Atlanta Army Navy Company) in the late 1980s.

-The brand name TRU-SPEC was later created, reflecting the fact that the uniforms the company manufactures met all of the U.S. Government's "true specifications" by using the United States mil-spec fabrics.
-The TRU-SPEC brand later expanded from core military apparel to public safety and law enforcement, as well as outdoor apparel.
+The brand name Tru-Spec was later created, reflecting the fact that the uniforms the company manufactures met all of the U.S. Government's "true specifications" by using the United States mil-spec fabrics.
+The Tru-Spec brand later expanded from core military apparel to public safety and law enforcement, as well as outdoor apparel.

 Manufacturing

-In 1996, ATLANCO opened its first manufacturing facility in Honduras under the company name "Basic Apparel".
+In 1996, Atlanco opened its first manufacturing facility in Honduras under the company name "Basic Apparel".
 In 2004, it relocated to a 100,000-square foot facility in La Ceiba, Honduras.
-This facility allows the entire manufacturing process to be housed under one roof, with room for expansion.
-Currently, this factory supports over 900 employees.
+This facility allowed the entire manufacturing process to be housed under one roof, with room for expansion.
+This factory supports over 900 employees.
 In 2009 the facility was ISO 9001:2008 and NFPA-certified, and thus enabled to manufacture fire retardant clothing.

-ATLANCO now has strategic partnerships with manufacturers in Indonesia, Korea, China, and the Dominican Republic.
+Atlanco has strategic partnerships with manufacturers in Indonesia, Korea, China, and the Dominican Republic.